-In Title IX cases, and cases involving alleged dating violence, domestic violence, sexual assault, or stalking which may or may not fall within the scope of Title IX:
+In Title IX cases, and including those involving alleged dating violence, domestic violence, sexual assault, or stalking:

-A. Both parties may appeal a determination of responsibility or the dismissal of a formal complaint or any allegations therein.

-B. A party wishing to appeal a determination or the dismissal must file a written appeal with the Title IX Coordinator within 10 business days of the date of the determination or dismissal.
-The written appeal must identify the basis or bases for the appeal and explain with specificity the facts supporting the basis or bases of the appeal.

-C. The following are the only bases for an appeal:

-- 1. A procedural irregularity affected the outcome of the matter; - New evidence that could affect the outcome of the matter that was not reasonably available at the time the determination or dismissal was made; and - A conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent by the Title IX Coordinator, investigator(s), or hearing officer that affected the outcome of the matter.
+- A. Both parties may appeal a determination of responsibility or the dismissal of a formal complaint or any allegations therein. - B. A party wishing to appeal a determination or the dismissal must file a written appeal with the Title IX Coordinator within 10 business days of the date of the determination or dismissal.
+The written appeal must identify the basis or bases for the appeal and explain with specificity the facts supporting the basis or bases of the appeal. - C. The following are the only bases for an appeal: - 1.
+A procedural irregularity affected the outcome of the matter; - New evidence that could affect the outcome of the matter that was not reasonably available at the time the determination or dismissal was made; and - 3.
+A conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent by the Title IX Coordinator, investigator(s), or hearing officer that affected the outcome of the matter.